What are Lenticulars?

-Holograms are produced by a completely different process.
-The end result is a shimmering 3D image on a thin plastic film, a feature seen on many credit cards and documents.
-Holograms are generally used for security purposes (because they are difficult to forge), but we are able to produce promotional holograms as well.
+No, holograms are produced by a completely different process.
+You have seen holograms when you look at the shimmering 3D image on thin silvery plastic film that is featured on many credit cards and documents.
+Holograms are often used for security purposes because they are difficult to forge.
+We are able to produce promotional holograms as well.
 Please contact us for details.

 Can I do a 3D effect?

 Yes!
 3D and image flip are the most common Lenticular effects.
-Other options include motion, morph, zoom and animation, which may require special lenses and careful art set-up.
-In some cases, it's even possible to combine 3D with another effect.
+Other options include motion, morph, zoom and animation.
+Some of these options may require special lenses and careful art set-up.
+In some cases, it's even possible to combine 3D effects with another effect.

 What are the differences between the lenses?